 The Dremel is a preferred method for nail trimming for many pet owners because it is fast and easy, and it also poses less of a risk of cutting the quick.
 However, some dogs absolutely detest the sound of rotary tools and are simply unable to relax enough to engage in nail clipping.
 If you have a high-stress dog or one experiencing high anxiety during grooming, you may want to stick with manual tools, as they make little to no noise at all.

 Which tool is right for you?
 I like the rotary tool because it shaves off just a little bit at a time, and because it doesn’t leave any jagged nail edges that can snag on carpets and wood flooring.
 Some dog owners prefer to use a nail trimmer because it is quiet and there is no risk of getting any foot fur caught in the rotary part of the tool.
 And again, we cannot stress this enough: Noise-sensitive dogs will likely do better with a manual nail trimmer than a humming rotary tool.

-Understand Your Dog's Nails
+Understanding Your Dog's Nails

-If your dog has white nails, the cut surface will turn pink just before reaching the quick (so stop there) and you may be able to see the quick from the side of the nail.
-For black nails, trim off the “hook” and pay attention to the color of middle of the nail; the cut surface will show a grey or white center at first, then black, and eventually pink immediately before you reach the quick - so stop there!
+If your dog has white nails, the cut surface will turn pink just before reaching the quick (so always stop there) and you may even be able to see the quick from the side of the nail.
+For black nails, trim off the “hook” and pay attention to the color of the middle of the nail; the cut surface will show a grey or white center at first, then black, and eventually pink right before you reach the quick – always stop there!